Find answers to your basic business related questions in Singapore. We hope we are able to answer your inquiries.

 On average this process takes about six weeks.

 For further details, please contact Mr Valdemar Llenos: valdemar.llenos(at)sgc.org.sg

 Q. I am looking for a job in Singapore, could you help me find one?

 A. A good way to get information on job vacancies in Singapore is to contact the companies directly.
-A directory of companies in the city-state can be ordered from the webpage www.kompass.com.sg
+You may also view the differentonline job portals in Singapore.
+Please view next segment below.

 You might also want to have a look at our members listing on our website: https://www.sgc.org.sg/membership/members-listing/ after which you may then contact the companies directly for further information on job vacancies.